danielscholl/cluster-paas/README.md

 # Cluster PaaS

-Playground project for running a managed Kubernetes cluster (AKS Automatic) with production grade software.
+Playground project for running a production grade solution using AKS Automatic with a production grade software deployment.

 | Security              | Networking                        | AutoScaling        | Observability                |